mukeshbasvekar/Job-Search-OS/README.md

 > Most job searches fail not from lack of effort — but from lack of system.

-I spent 3 months job searching the right way: cold emails to founders, a tailored resume for every JD, deep interview prep from scratch each time.
+I spent multiple months job searching the right way: cold emails to founders, a tailored resume for every JD, deep interview prep from scratch each time.
 I built tooling to stop doing it manually. **It worked.** This is that system, open-sourced.

 **What this is:** a CLI (`jsos`) + AI prompts + LaTeX templates + Python scrapers that work together as a single, coherent job search engine.